aimhigherweb/iec_website/content/what-we-do/myopia.md

 #### What causes myopia?

 The exact causes and mechanisms of myopia are not known.
-Recent research has shown that the development of myopia is influenced by both genetic and environmental factors.<sup>2</sup>

-At various times people have blamed excessive amounts of reading, poor metabolism, poor diet, poor light, poor posture and genetic factors.
-Recent research has shown that the development of myopia is influenced by both genetic and environmental factors.<sup>2</sup>
+Recent research has shown that the development of myopia is influenced by both genetic and environmental factors.<sup>2</sup> Excessive amounts of reading and time spent indoors have been shown to contribute to the development of myopia.

 #### Can myopia be cured?